Skip to content

 Inside the database backup, you can browse its configuration, schema, and table data.

-The example below shows a search query to match all backed up virtual machines with cost-center:production-us tag:
+The example below shows a search query to match all backed up virtual machines with the cost-center:production-us tag:

 Export